A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The zero background case

-\textit{Proof of Theorem \ref{c0ctcn}:} Suppose initial data satisfies the hypothesis of the Theorem.
-Along the characteristic path \eqref{chpath}, this translates to the condition that for all $\beta>0$,
+\textit{Proof of Theorem \ref{c0ctcn}:} Assume the initial data satisfy the hypotheses of the theorem.
+Along each characteristic path \eqref{chpath}, this means that for all $\beta>0$,

-We will now analyze a single characteristic path and replace the initial data notations with $(\beta,u_0,\phi_{0r},u_{0r},\rho_0)$.
-Under the transformation \eqref{vartransf}, we now turn to the unknowns of system \eqref{fullodesys2}, $(q,s,p,\rho)$.
-Global-in-time existence of these variables is equivalent to the global-in-time existence of the original variables.
-If $\rho(0) = 0$, then Proposition \ref{proprho0} gives the all-time existence of $p$ and hence, the solution is global.
+We analyze a single characteristic path and simplify the notation by writing the initial data as $(\beta,u_0,\phi_{0r},u_{0r},\rho_0)$.
+Under the transformation \eqref{vartransf}, the unknowns become the variables of system \eqref{fullodesys2}, namely $(q,s,p,\rho)$.
+Global-in-time existence of these variables is equivalent to global-in-time existence of the original variables.